 Delirium, Often Mistaken For Dementia, Is Caused By UTIs in Seniors

-This condition is known as “delirium”, and the crying shame of it all is that it is entirely preventable today.
-Doctors have given up because they are no longer allowed to prescribe long-term, preventative antibiotics to these patients.
+This condition, known as “delirium,” is entirely preventable today.
+Unfortunately, doctors have given up because they can no longer prescribe long-term, preventative antibiotics to these patients.
+Now, the children of these patients are stepping in to ensure their parents receive proper care.

 Why Seniors Get UTIs So Often

-And most seniors do not exhibit the common symptoms of UTIs like the burning sensation while urinating or the pressure and pain in the lower abdomen.
-The medical term for this is “asymptomatic bacteriuria” or ASB.
+A weakened immune system and the inability to fight infections are the main reasons older individuals are more prone to UTIs.
+Most seniors do not exhibit the common symptoms of UTIs, like a burning sensation while urinating or pain in the lower abdomen.
+The medical term for this is “asymptomatic bacteriuria” (ASB).

-With a growing community of seniors in assisted living and or in-home care, it is very important for caregivers to know the signs of a UTI, and how to diagnose and treat it immediately.
+With a growing number of seniors in assisted living or in-home care, it is crucial for caregivers to know the signs of a UTI, and how to diagnose and treat it immediately.

 Urinary tract infections are the most frequent infections in long-term care facilities.
-And because patients have no symptoms, they often go undiagnosed for too long, resulting not only in delirium but also a kidney infection and possibly sepsis, which can result in death.
+Because patients have no symptoms, these infections often go undiagnosed for too long, resulting in delirium, kidney infections, or even sepsis, which can be fatal.

 What To Look For

-If you notice a sudden behavior change in your patient or loved one, this is one important key indicator of a UTI.
-Symptoms of “delirium” can include confusion, agitation, hallucinations, inability to communicate clearly, dizziness, and falling.
+A sudden behavior change in your patient or loved one is a key indicator of a UTI.
+Symptoms of delirium include confusion, agitation, hallucinations, inability to communicate clearly, dizziness, and falling.
 Delirium disappears quickly once the UTI is treated.

 Other symptoms include: back pain (around the ribs), fever, dehydration.